-It's a festive favourite but with so many different people to please making a trifle is often more complicated than its name suggests.
-Our Good Food experts and Good Food fans share their tips on getting it right.
+It's a festive favourite, but with so many different people to please, making a trifle is often more complicated than its name suggests.
+Our experts and Good Food Facebook followers share their top tips for getting it right.

-Cookery assistant, Cassie Best: "For a gorgeous festive trifle I place slices of ginger cake at the bottom then layer up with clementine slices (which look great lined around the edge of the bowl) mixed with a little chopped stem ginger and a drizzle of sherry, amaretto or Grand Marnier, then top with custard, cream and flaked almonds."
+Cassie Best says: "For a gorgeous festive trifle, I place slices of ginger cake at the bottom then layer up with clementine slices (which look great lined around the edge of the bowl) mixed with a little chopped stem ginger and a drizzle of sherry, amaretto or Grand Marnier, then top with custard, cream and flaked almonds."

-Deputy food editor, Sarah Cook: "Let it sit - a good trifle really improves from being made ahead so all the flavours can 'marry' - which not only makes your life easier, it makes the trifle taste better."
+Former food editor, Sarah Cook: "Let it sit.
+A good trifle really improves from being made ahead so all the flavours can 'marry'.
+Not only does that make your life easier, it makes the trifle taste better."

-Deputy food editor, Sarah Cook: "Worried about kids getting tipsy?
+Sarah Cook says: "Worried about kids getting tipsy, or have guests who don't consume alcohol?
 Split the trifle into two bowls and make one with grape juice, or juice from the fruits you are using."